 Kim landed her first on-air job in Abilene, Texas as the morning anchor for KRBC-TV.
 From there, she moved to the Texas panhandle to become the main anchor of the FOX affiliate in Amarillo, Texas.

 From 2005 to 2007, Kim took a break from news and tried her hand at hosting.
 She was the face of the popular Dallas television show "Hot On Homes," but it didn't take long for her to realize she missed her real passion: journalism.
 So Kim packed up everything again and headed to San Antonio, where she was the lead crime reporter for WOAI-TV.

 From 2009 to 2011, Kim was back in Dallas working at the station where she first started as an intern.
 Kim was the morning reporter and primary fill-in anchor at KXAS.

 Now, Kim has taken the biggest leap of her career by coming to the Beehive state.
 And as the saying goes, "with the biggest risks, come the greatest rewards."
 Kim has found her forever home in Utah.

-When she's not working, you can usually find Kim outdoors -- hiking with her dog, Paris, or attempting to ski Utah's magnificent slopes.
-Kim is also dedicated to helping children and animals, and volunteers often for organizations like the National Ability Center, HopeKids and Best Friends Animal Society.
+When she's not working, you can usually find Kim outdoors -- hiking with her dog, Paris, or attempting to ski Utah's magnificent slopes with her fiance, Matt.

-Kim believes that everyone has a story to tell.
+Kim believes everyone has a story to tell.
 If you would like to share yours, you may contact her via her social media accounts: